Richard Barone: Career

 The Bongos quickly gained favor at New York City music venues as well as at their home venue, Maxwell's in Hoboken.
 Signed to the British label Fetish Records, they were invited to perform at the Rainbow Theatre in London as part of a concert with other New York bands, a show recorded for the live album Start Swimming, released on Stiff Records.
 A European tour with the Bush Tetras followed.
 After a string of independent singles released in the U.K. were compiled in the U.S. as Drums Along the Hudson (PVC), and a major U.S. tour with the B-52s, the group signed with RCA Records.
 With the advent of MTV, they made a commercial impact with the title song of their label debut, the Barone-penned "Numbers With Wings."
 The song's accompanying video earned the group a nomination at the first MTV Video Music Awards.
 Two more albums followed, one for RCA and one for Island Records, the latter of which was to remain unreleased until 2013.

 Barone's output as a solo artist has included chamber pop, orchestral, folk, and narrative singer-songwriter material.
 He has been called a "gifted pop-rock tunesmith" by The New York Times.

 Barone released his first solo album, Cool Blue Halo (recorded live at The Bottom Line in New York) in 1987, prior to the Bongos' amicable breakup.
 Writing in Rolling Stone, Anthony DeCurtis praised Barone's "spare, elegant arrangements" and credited him with fashioning "a kind of rock chamber music."
 While Trouser Press described the record as "intimate but confused," NPR's Tom Moon, in a more recent assessment, called the album "a plaintive masterpiece," adding: "Cool Blue Halo feels timeless, and maybe even exotic."
 Moon also credited Barone's version of David Bowie's "The Man Who Sold the World" with influencing Nirvana's own cover of the song on their 1994 album MTV Unplugged in New York.
+Barone toured for the next two years in Europe and the U.S. in support of "Cool Blue Halo," including a U.S. tour with Suzanne Vega and appearances at the first two Berlin Independence Days music festivals in Berlin, West Germany.